ckan/ckan/doc/theming.rst

 get a different name.

 Simply displaying the title of a dataset isn't very good.
-We want the dataset to be hyperlinked to the it's page, and also to show some other information about the dataset such as its notes and file formats.
+We want the dataset to be hyperlinked to its page, and also to show some other information about the dataset such as its notes and file formats.
 To display our dataset of the day nicely, we'll use CKAN's *template snippets*.